What is On-page SEO?

 Here is what you need to know.
 First, it is good you’re asking the crawlability question.
 Some people don’t even consider their site might have issues with indexing.
 So you are ahead of the game!

-If your website is not crawlable, then there will be indexing issues.
-You want to get out ahead of this problem sooner rather than later if you wish to have your web pages indexed for all to visitors to see.
-You must make your web pages crawlable for search engines.
+If your website is not crawlable, there will be indexing trouble with search engine spiders.
+You want to get out ahead of this problem sooner rather than later if you wish to have your web pages indexed for all visitors to see.
+It would be best if you made your web pages crawlable for search engines.

 Cleaning up indexing issues is essential.
-You want to ensure all your web pages are error-free, making your website available and friendly for search engine bots to scan.
+You want to ensure all your web pages are error-free; making your website available and friendly for search engine bots to scan is critical.

-Search engine bots go through every page of your website to try and determine if the page is set up correctly or are crawlable.
-Addressing all issues to error messages given in the form of a number is critical.
-What you want to find is a 200 code, meaning the page is good and is indexed, ready for your customers.
+Search engine bots go through every page of your website to determine if the page is set up correctly or crawlable.
+You want to find a 200 code, meaning the page is good and indexed, ready for your customers.
 Other codes could be:

 301, the page has moved